Sadanoumi Takashi: Career

 In October 2023, Sadanoumi was the active sekitori-ranked wrestler with the most tournaments to his name, with 122 since his professional debut in 2003.
 On this subject he regularly jokes with Tamawashi, who has tallied 117 tournaments since his debut in 2004 and is the oldest active sekitori (at 41); the two debating who is the other's senior.
 In the May 2024 tournament, Sadanoumi scored the seven-hundredth victory of his career against former ōzeki Shōdai, making him the third active wrestler with the most victories to his name.

 After conceding eleven defeats in November 2024, Sadanoumi lost his status as a makuuchi wrestler when the banzuke for the first tournament of 2025 was published.
 Having regained his status at the following tournament, Sadanoumi went on a winning-record at the May tournament of the same year, taking a two-digit victory score for the first time in three years.
 Still the second oldest wrestler in the division, he also recorded the 1,500th match and 400th victory of his career.
 Sadanoumi was congratulated by the former Wakanohana, then a sports commentator, who praised his mobility as "better than that of the younger generation".
 On the final day of the tournament, it was announced that Sadanoumi would be the recipient of an unconditional third Fighting Spirit prize.

+On the fifth day of the September 2026 tournament, Sadanoumi set a record for the most career matches when he faced Kazekenō.
+Although he lost the match, this 1,613th appearance placed Sadanoumi among the top 10 wrestlers with the most match appearances, tied with former sekiwake Fujizakura.